Introduction to PCIe Express:

 The physical layer handles reliable transmission on the link with 8/10 encoding.
 The physical layer also does Clock recovery from the data it receives.
 Frequent data toggling ensures clock generation.
 But when the data is not toggling frequently, ten-bit data encoding toggles the data for this.
 A cyclic redundancy check (CRC) is used to help in correcting any data errors in the interface.

-Datalink layer checks received packets for packet errors with the help of retransmissions for errored packets and manages acknowledgments.
+The data link layer checks received packets for packet errors with the help of retransmissions for errored packets and manage acknowledgments.

 Fig. 4 TLP packet structure